 Hypothetical Debugging

-A small practice which I have found useful when debugging problems is to form an explicit hypothesis at every stage.
+When debugging problems I find it useful to form an explicit hypothesis at every stage.
 The process goes something like this:

 1. Form a hypothesis.